EJ72/RizomLink-for-Cinema4D/README.md

 # Supported RizomUV versions:
 2022.2.4 and greater
 # Special conditions about versions supported:
-	If RizomUV 2022.2.4 is the only version you have installed, it is only supported up to Cinema 4D 2023 (Python 3.10.8) If RizomUV 2023.0.71 is the only version you have installed, it is only supported up to Cinema 4D 2023 (Python 3.10.8) If you happen to have say 2022.2.4 installed alongside 2024.1.56 (or higher), then 2022.2.4 will work in Cinema 4D 2024+
+If RizomUV 2022.2.4 is the only version you have installed, it is only supported up to Cinema 4D 2023 (Python 3.10.8)

+If RizomUV 2023.0.71 is the only version you have installed, it is only supported up to Cinema 4D 2023 (Python 3.10.8)

+If you happen to have any version 2022.2.4 or higher up to 2023.1.71 installed alongside 2024.1.56 (or higher), then 2022.2.4 will work in Cinema 4D 2024+

 # Screenshots
 ![TexSettings](https://github.com/user-attachments/assets/8b6ac69e-d25f-43e4-b6ae-495f599eea28)